Menu

 422 Unprocessable Entity -- The request was well-formed but contains semantic errors.

-429 Too Many Requests -- You're making too many requests!
-Please slow down.
+429 Too Many Requests -- You're sending requests too quickly.
+Slow down and retry.

 500 Internal Server Error -- We had a problem with our server.
 Try again later.